sharontherese/latin-mass-funeral/config/_default/content/texts.md

 # The Rite of Marriage

 (from Sancta Missa's Roman Missal, with a few edits)

 ## Part 1: The Homily

-text
+After the priest(s) and the bride process in to the church, all are seated as the priest gives his homily.

 ## Part 2: The Exchange of Vows